elasticpath/react-pwa-reference-storefront/src/components/src/AppFooterMain/README.md

 #### Description

-Displays a footer at the bottom of each page in the store.
+Displays a footer at the bottom of each page in the storefront.

 #### Usage